 This is reasonable: functions in are not required to exist only in a specific (compact) region of space, whereas functions in do.
 Functions in are simply bounded – their image keeps below some value, but can go however far they want in x direction.
 Very roughly speaking, they have a limit on their height, but not on their width.

 What we find out, however, is that the following chain of inclusions holds:

 - Functions in live in a well defined area of space – a confined area of space.

 - Functions in are allowed to live everywhere, with the constraint that they become more and more negligible the farther and farther we go.
 Not required to ever be zero though.

 - Functions in are simply required to have an upper bound (a finite one, obviously).

-I’m not saying this is simple (advanced analysis is at least as difficult as pitching a nail with a needle as hammer), but after careful thinking, it’s just the way it should be.
+I’m not saying this is simple (advanced analysis is at least as difficult as pitching a nail with a needle as hammer), but after careful thinking, it’s just the way it should be, given the definitions.